javarb/databasic/README.md

 When there is a query:

 - In main method, read the given query provided in the CLI considering the following:
-	- Validate the number of parameters received be 2, ignoring others and/or returning an error message to the user.
+	- Validate the number of parameters received be 3, ignoring others and/or returning an error message to the user.
+	- Validate the first given parameter be "query".
-	- Validate the first given parameter "ID" corresponds to a number (odd positive integer).
+	- Validate the second given parameter "ID" corresponds to a number (odd positive integer).
-	- Validate the second given parameter "JSON PATH" be in the form “a.b”, else print an error message to the user.
+	- Validate the third given parameter "JSON PATH" be in the form “a.b”, else print an error message to the user.
 - Open the databasic JSON file, if there is some error print an error message to the user.
 - Make a search in the JSON document using the given ID (first parameter) and JSON PATH.
 - Print the query result to the user.